Our 5 Go-To Natural Stain Removers for Carpets

 Baking soda is safe for use on synthetic, wool, and natural fiber carpets.
 However, it may be difficult to remove from some natural fibers.

-Get more tips on non-toxic cleaning with baking soda in: Cleaning With Baking Soda (Sodium Bicarbonate): 12 Surprising Uses.
+Get more tips on cleaning with baking soda in: Cleaning With Baking Soda (Sodium Bicarbonate): 12 Surprising Uses.

 5. Club Soda